CyVerse-learning-materials/dnasubway_guide/step5.rst

      ‘F’ will become an ‘R’ to indicate the sequence has been reverse complimented.

-  6. Save the created pairs.
+  6. Click :guilabel:`&Save` to save the created pairs.

 **C. Build a consensus sequence**
 This step remove poor quality areas at the 5’ and/or 3’ ends of the consensus